Exploring Medicaid Options for Diabetes Care in Texas

 Understanding Medicaid Options for Diabetes Care in Texas

-Texas has updated its Medicaid policy to expand access to continuous glucose monitors (CGMs) for individuals with diabetes, including those with gestational diabetes.
-This update aligns with the American Diabetes Association’s 2023 Standards of Care in Diabetes and simplifies the clinical criteria for CGM eligibility.
-The policy now allows any treating practitioner to prescribe CGMs, increasing access, especially in areas with a shortage of specialists.
-Additionally, telehealth visits are permitted for follow-up care, enhancing access to diabetes management services in rural areas (source).
+Texas Medicaid has updated its policy to expand access to continuous glucose monitors (CGMs) for enrollees, including those with gestational diabetes and type 2 diabetes not using insulin.
+This policy change simplifies the clinical criteria for CGM eligibility, allowing broader access to these devices.
+The updated policy also includes new flexibilities, such as allowing telehealth visits for follow-up care, which is crucial for expanding access to diabetes management in rural areas (source).

 Why You Should Learn More About Medicaid Diabetes Care in Texas Today